-In this application note, we demonstrated that the library preparation kit was effective in the preparation of multi-protein mixtures for sequencing on Quantum-Si's Platinum instrument.
-We demonstrated that the multiple protein workflow results in equivalent peptide alignment and sequence coverage compared to preparation of a single library for each protein of interest.
+In this application note, we demonstrated that the Library Preparation kit was effective in the preparation of multi-protein mixtures for sequencing on Quantum-Si's Platinum instrument.
+We demonstrated that the multiple protein workflow results in identical peptide identification and sequence coverage compared to preparation of a single library for each protein of interest.
 This new workflow will enable an increase in efficiency and throughput as multiple proteins can be positively identified within a single library preparation and sequencing run.